Certification Package: CLMS Recertification

 CEUs

-This webinar qualifies for the following CEUs: 1 ADMS, 1 CDMS, 1 CLMS, 1 PHR, and 1 SHRM
+This webinar qualifies for the following CEUs: 1 ADMS, 1 CDMS, 1 CLMS, 1 PHR, 1 SHRM and 1 CPDM

-If you are not a DMEC member and need to record a CLMS CEU for attending this event, please contact Jai Hooker at jhooker@dmec.org for assistance.
+If you are not a DMEC member and need to record a CLMS CEU for attending this event, please contact dmec@dmec.org for assistance.

 • Contains 2 Component(s), Includes Credits